-Today would be the longest stage of the trip and I did wonder whether it would be physically possible for me to cover 24 miles though fresh snowfall.
+Today would be the longest stage of the twelve day trip and I did wonder whether it would be physically possible for me to cross 24 miles though fresh snowfall.
 (Foolishly, I hadn’t packed any snow-shoes or skis).

 Well, there was only one way to find out.

 Traipsing through the town, I noticed that the snow wasn’t quite deep enough to completely bury daffodils.
 Why, it was almost spring-like.

 But as I crossed the Swale, I couldn’t have hoped for a more wintry scene.
 (N.B.
 I wasn’t hoping for a wintry scene).